dvanderwall/KinoPlex/README.md

 ## 2) Prepare inputs

-Place your input structures in `Structure_Depot/`.
+Place your input structures in `Structure_Depot/` (several structures included as toy examples).
 Accepted formats: `.cif`, `.pdb`, and their gzipped equivalents (`.cif.gz`, `.pdb.gz`).
 You can organize them in subfolders if you like.